 Your original birth certificate, which shows both parents’ names, or your naturalisation certificate if you were naturalised in America.
 This needs an Apostille stamp by the Secretary of State in the state that issued the document.
 The Apostille is valid for six months.
-The document then needs to be officially translated into Italian which you can do in the USA, by a certified translator - the Italian Consulate will provide a list of approved translators.
+The document then needs to be officially translated into Italian in the USA, by a certified translator - the Italian Consulate will provide a list of approved translators.
 The translations of your birth certificates must be authenticated by the Italian Consulate (stamped with a seal).

 If you have been married before, your final divorce decree or death certificate of your previous spouse.
 This needs an Apostille stamp by the Secretary of State in the state that issued the document.
 The Apostille is valid for six months.
 The document then needs to be officially translated into Italian in the USA, by a certified translator - the Italian Consulate will provide a list of approved translators.
 The translations of your divoice decree or death certificate must be authenticated by the Italian Consulate (stamped with a seal).
 If you are a female whose previous marriage was terminated within the last 300 days, you must obtain a waiver from the Italian District Attorney’s Office (Procura della Repubblica presso il tribunale) at the court in the city where the new marriage will be performed.
 The waiver is issued upon presentation of medical evidence that you are not pregnant.

-Apostille stamps on documents originating in a U.S can be arranged by sending your documents to your Secretary of State’s Notary Public along with a small fee via post.
+Apostille stamps on documents originating in a U.S can be arranged by sending your documents to your Secretary of State’s Notary Public office along with a small fee via post.

 Once you have these documents...

-You need to arrange an appointment at the Italian Consulate nearest to your home in the USA to obtain your Atto Notorio – an an Affidavit or “Dichiarazione Giurata” which states there are no impediments to your marriage, or he/she is not prohibited from marrying and he/she is not in any of the conditions that according to the Italian Civil Code forbid marriage.
+You need to arrange an appointment at the Italian Consulate nearest to your home in the USA to obtain your Atto Notorio – an Affidavit which states there are no impediments to your marriage, or he/she is not prohibited from marrying and he/she is not in any of the conditions that according to the Italian Civil Code forbid marriage.
 This is basically a declaration stating that you and your fiancé are who you say you are, that you are free to marry each other.
-(It is also possible for US citizens to obtain this at an Italian Consulate in a foreign coutnry or before a magistrate in Italy, usually before a court official in the city where the marriage will take place – however doing it in Italy is much more expensive.)
+(It is also possible for US citizens to obtain this at an Italian Consulate in a foreign country or before a magistrate in Italy, usually before a court official in the city where the marriage will take place – however doing it in Italy is much more expensive.)
 Make sure you give yourself plenty of time before leaving the United States, as some courts may have long waiting lists for this service.
 You must receive your Atto Notorio no more than 3 months prior to your wedding date in Italy, otherwise, it will expire by the time you get married.

-You will need to bring your documents (this varies by state, so confirm the documents they need. ), which have an Apostille stamp and have been translated into Italian, to the appointment at the Consulate, along with two or more witnesses, (who may be of any nationality, must be over 18, possess valid photo identification, and know the applicant; they cannot be family members, future family members or affines).
+You will need to bring your documents (this varies by state, so confirm the documents they need. ), which have an Apostille stamp and have been translated into Italian, to the appointment at the Consulate, along with two or more witnesses, (Who may be of any nationality, must be over 18, possess valid photo identification, and know the applicant; they cannot be family members, future family members or affines).
 Make sure you confirm ahead of time with the Consulate how many witnesses they require as it varies by state.
 Ensure you and your witnesses also bring along your drivers licenses to the appointment.

 To be valid, your Atto Notorio document must have “Repubblica Italiana” and “Consoloato Generale d’Italia” specifically written at the top of the page.
-Make sure the Consulate also stamps your documents’ translations if they Consulate didn’t do the translation (some Consulates offer official translation services).
+The Consulate will also stamp your Atto Notorio document.

 Send a copy of your documents to Italy....